Schipperke

 Do Schipperkes bark a lot?

-Schipperkes are prone to excessive barking, especially given their nature as guard dogs and their territorial tendencies, which make them suspicious of strangers.
+Schipperkes are prone to excessive barking, especially given their nature as guard dogs and territorial tendencies, making them suspicious of strangers.

 What are the most common Schipperke mixes?